plum-tech/mimir/README.md

 If you met any bug, feel free to [make an issue](https://github.com/plum-tech/mimir/issues/new).

-Welcome to contribute SIT Life, please read the [contribution guide](CONTRIBUTING.md).
+Welcome to contribute Xiao Ying, please read the [contribution guide](CONTRIBUTING.md).

-To learn the specification of SIT Life, you can [read this](https://github.com/plum-tech/mimir-spec).
+To learn the specification of Xiao Ying, you can [read this](https://github.com/plum-tech/mimir-spec).

 ### Source License